Gogfran Gawr, Father-in-Law of King Arthur

 Who Was Gogfran Gawr?

-In the Welsh Arthurian legends, King Arthur was reported to have had three wives.
+In the Welsh Arthurian legends, King Arthur is reported to have had three wives.
 Each one of them was supposedly called ‘Gwenhwyfar’.
 It is likely that this was a throne name rather than a personal name.
 Gogfran Gawr was the father of one of these queens.
 As such, he was one of three fathers-in-law of King Arthur.

 Gogfran’s first notable appearance is in the Welsh Triads.
 This is a medieval collection of traditions mainly focused on the Arthurian period, with items such as people and events grouped into threes.
 One entry speaks of the three queens of Arthur.
 Each one is named Gwenhwyfar.
 The last entry reads: